-Noah LSM is of the same caliber as the other state-of-the-art LSMs, at least over North America.
-The global performance of the LSMs was studied in the Global Soil Wetness Project (GSWP; Dirmeyer et al. 2006) and the Global Land Data Assimilation System (GLDAS; Rodell et al. 2006).
+Mitchell et al. 2004b, Mesinger et al. 2006] have been studied extensively.
+The NLDAS compared the strengths and weaknesses of the previously mentioned LSMs for variables directly linked to the LSMs (such as runoff, soil moisture, and snow cover) when all were forced by the same observed precipitation, downward solar and terrestrial radiation, and near-surface meteorology.
+The results, while not intended for rating the LSMs, did show that the Noah LSM is of the same caliber as the other state-of-the-art LSMs, at least over North America.
+The global performance of the LSMs was studied in the Global Soil Wetness Project (GSWP; Dirmeyer et al. 2006) and the Global Land Data Assimilation System (GLDAS; Rodell et al. 2004).
 Again in these studies, the Noah LSM continues to be part of the evolving suite of preferred global as well as regional LSMs.

-In addition, many people have also studied the impact of land surface processes in coupled land-atmosphere General Circulation Models (GCMs).
-Garratt (1993) provides a review of studies on the sensitivity of GCMs to land surface processes from the late 70's to the early 90's.
-Since then there have been many other global studies including: Delage and Verseghy (1995), Roads et al. (1999), Koster et al (2002), Maynard and Polcher (2003), Lu et al. (2005), Dirmeyer (2005), and DeHaan (2007) to name but a few.
-These studies considered the impact of the land surface processes on a number of global fields including sensible heat flux, precipitation, variability and predictability.
+In addition to looking at the performance of the LSMs, many people have also studied the impact of land surface processes in coupled land-atmosphere general circulation models (GCMs).
+Garratt (1993) provides a review of studies on the sensitivity of GCMs to land surface processes from the late 1970s to the early 1990s.
+Since then there have been many other global studies including: Delage and Verseghy (1995), Roads et al. (1999), Koster et al. (2002), Maynard and Polcher (2003), Lu et al. (2005), Dirmeyer (2005), and DeHaan and Kanamitsu (2007) to name but a few.
+These studies considered the impact of the land surface processes on a number of global fields including sensible heat flux, precipitation, variability, and predictability.
 Suffice it to say that it is important that a LSM perform well both regionally and globally.
-Historically, however, some unconstrained LSMs have had a noticeable deleterious effect on the climate (e.g. Roads et al. 2003).
+Historically, however, some unconstrained LSMs have had a noticeable deleterious effect on the climate (e.g., Roads et al. 2003).

-We were thus concerned whether an unconstrained coupled model, the Experimental Climate Prediction Center's (ECPC) global Seasonal Forecast Model (SFM), using the Noah LSM could improve the climatology and variability over the Oregon State University LSM (Pan and Mahrt, 1987), which is the predecessor to the Noah scheme, and then whether the Noah LSM could enhance the skill of global temperature and precipitation (and perhaps other variables).
+In this study we are concerned with whether an unconstrained coupled model, the Experimental Climate Prediction Center's (ECPC's) global Seasonal Forecast Model (SFM), using the Noah LSM could improve the climatology and variability over the OSU LSM (Pan and Mahrt 1987), which is the predecessor to the Noah scheme, and then whether the Noah LSM could enhance the skill of global temperature and precipitation (and perhaps other variables).
+Currently the operational NCEP Climate Forecast System (CFS; Saha et al. 2006), which makes multiseason forecasts each month, still uses the OSU LSM.
+By contrast, the current operational NCEP GFS, which makes medium-range forecasts every day, uses the Noah LSM.
+Given the presumable overall improvements by the Noah LSM over North America, the next implementation of the

-Currently the operational NCEP Climate Forecast System (CFS; Saha et al. 2006), which makes multi-season forecasts each month, still uses the OSU LSM.
-By contrast, the current operational NCEP GFS, which makes medium range forecasts every day, uses the Noah LSM.
-Given the presumable overall improvements by the Noah LSM over North America, the next implementation of the CFS will incorporate the Noah LSM.
+CFS will incorporate the Noah LSM.
 The anticipation of this change further motivated our study.